tnickel-web/weather-wand/README.md

 ## Features

 - Fetch geolocation & weather data from an API.
-- Deserialize JSON responses.
 - Display weather information in the terminal.
-- Support for various units (temperature, wind speed).
+- Support for various units (temperature, wind speed, 12h/24h clock).
-- Provide automated install script for Linux.
+- Automated install script for Linux systems.

 ---